What is bioplastic?

 According to the WHO e-waste ends up in developing nations endangering the lives of locals through toxic chemicals from non-degradable materials such as conventional plastic.
-Bioplastics are being used to create electronic casings and parts reducing the harmful effect of conventional plastic.
+Bioplastics create electronic casings and parts reducing the harmful effect of conventional plastic.

 You can also use bioplastics to create several items at home.
 These include:

 - Biodegradable plastic cutlery…and have environmentally-friendly summer picnics.

 - Arguably, the industrial sector is the largest consumer these.

 But do you know you can make your own bioplastic material at home?

 All you need are a few renewable materials such as cornstarch and plant based oils including corn oil or vegetable oil among other easily accessible environments.
 Making your own is thus a cheap and easy method of protecting the environment and reducing your carbon footprint.
 See this video below for ideas.